ingararntzen/timingdocs/docs/source/index.rst

 **Timingsrc** is a programming model for precisely timed Web applications.
 The model is based on the :ref:`timingobject`, which allows precise synchronization and control across multiple media sources, media types, UI components and media frameworks.

 For **online** timing support, connect an online :ref:`timingprovider` to the :ref:`timingobject`.
-The :ref:`timingprovider-sharedmotion` provides millisecond precise timing **globally** for Web clients and is open for non-commercial experimentation.
+The :ref:`timingprovider-sharedmotion` is hosted online and provides millisecond precise timing **globally** for Web clients and is open for non-commercial experimentation.

 Need to synchronize HTML5 video?
 	Check out :ref:`demo-mediasync`